organisciak/dissertation/document/5_design_objective.md

 The time-limited interface encourages quicker interactions by giving users a timer to complete all tasks.
 Providing a time-limit is expected to encourage less second-guessing of the contribution.

-The goal and instructions do not differ greatly from that of the basic interface, with the exception of text explaining the limited amount of time that a worker has.
+The goal and instructions do not differ greatly from that of the basic interface, except for text explaining the limited amount of time that a worker has.

 The amount of time workers actually had differed between task types, because relevance judgments are completed more quickly than item tags.
 The former task lasted for 90 seconds, while the latter lasted for 60 seconds.